 This documentary looks at the life and work of New Zealand's most celebrated painter, Colin McCahon.
 The first excerpt looks at McCahon's beginnings in Timaru and Dunedin, and his explorations of modernist techniques in paintings that reconceived 'the promised land' in an endemic landscape.
 The second excerpt covers McCahon's time in Muriwai in the 60s and 70s, and the influence of the environment and Māori spirituality on his work.
 Sam Neill reads from McCahon's letters and writings.
 Directed by Paul Swadel, it won best documentary at the 2005 Qantas Awards.

-Craig Busch aka The Lion Man is a self taught big cat handler who has brought Barbary lions and white Bengal tigers to NZ.
+Craig Busch aka The Lion Man is a self-taught big cat handler who has brought Barbary lions and white Bengal tigers to New Zealand.
 With both species extinct in the wild, Busch launched a breeding programme to add to limited numbers remaining in captivity.
-Great Southern Television produced three series following the often controversial Busch and his giant feline charges from the early days of his Zion Wildlife Gardens park near Whangarei (now relaunched as The Kingdom of Zion).
+Great Southern Television produced three series following the often controversial Busch and his giant feline charges, from the early days of his Zion Wildlife Gardens park near Whangarei (later relaunched as The Kingdom of Zion).
 An international sales success, the show has played in more than 120 countries.